iasd-deploy/deploy-adventistas.org/app/es/wp-content/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 18.4.1 =
-Release Date: March 22nd, 2022

-Other:

-* Reverts the 18.4 release due to errors in the WordProof integration.

-= 18.4 =
-Release Date: March 22nd, 2022

-In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
-WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
-Try it out now!
-Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!

-Enhancements:

-* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.

-Bugfixes:

-* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
-* Fixes a potential error related to the `has_ancestors` column of our indexables table.
-Props to @junaidbhura.

-Other:

-* Sets the minimum required WordPress version to 5.8.

-= 18.3 =
-Release Date: March 8th, 2022

-Meet Yoast SEO 18.3!
-For this release, we did another round of fixes and improvements.
-Read more about what's new in Yoast SEO 18.3 in [our release post in English](https://yoa.st/release-8-3-22) or [our release post in Spanish](https://yoa.st/release-8-3-22-spanish)!

-Enhancements:

-* Improves the importer so you can now import `post_meta`, `robot_txt` and search appearance options when moving from All-In-One SEO to Yoast SEO.
-* Improves feedback strings for the Keyphrase Length assessment by making it explicit that we only count content words for languages with function word support.

-Bugfixes:

-* Fixes a bug where the Force rewrite titles option would be shown when a user was using a block-based theme.
-* Fixes a bug where the title of a page would not get included in our `get_head` REST route.
-* Fixes a bug where URLs in the XML sitemaps in certain edge cases would potentially be mangled, most notably when schema-relative URLs were being used.
-* Fixes an issue where HowTo images would not be optimized if they did not start with the site URL.
-* Fixes a bug where HowTo images with custom width would lose their custom width in the Twenty Twenty-One theme.

-Other:

-* Fixes an incompatibility with Elementor 3.6.0 where the React contents of the Yoast tab in Elementor were not rendered.

-= 18.2 =
-Release Date: February 22nd, 2022

-Yoast SEO 18.2 is out today!
-This release includes more fixes and enhancements to enjoy.
-We improved the workings of the FAQ and How-to blocks.
-Happy optimizing!
-Read more about what's new in Yoast SEO 18.2 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!

-Enhancements:

-* Optimizes the images in FAQ and HowTo blocks to be more responsive and load faster.

-Bugfixes:

-* Fixes a bug where the "Save changes" button would overlap with the admin sidebar on WordPress.com.
-Props to @DustyReagan.
-* Fixes a bug where a (debug) deprecation message would show in the widget editor on WordPress 5.8 and above.
-* Fixes a bug where a console warning would be thrown when adding a structured data block in the block editor, FSE editor or widget editor.

-Other:

-* Adds a filter to enable/disable creating indexables: `Yoast\WP\SEO\should_index_indexables`
-* Adds an `__isset` magic method to ease working with helper surfaces.
-Props to @nlemoine.
+= 20.8 =

+Release date: 2023-05-23

+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

+#### Enhancements

+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

+#### Other

+* Renames \"SEO Framework\" to \"The SEO Framework\".

+= 20.7 =

+Release date: 2023-05-09

+Yoast SEO 20.7 is out now!
+With this release, our team has rolled out essential fixes and improvements to help you improve your SEO work.
+Upgrade today to benefit from the latest and greatest!
+Find out more about what's new in Yoast SEO 20.7 in [our release post](https://yoa.st/release-9-5-23)!

+#### Enhancements

+* Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.
+* Adds an academy page in the Yoast menu for easy access to all of Yoast’s e-learning modules.
+* Ensures compatibility with upcoming Elementor accessibility improvements.

+#### Bugfixes

+* Fixes a bug where a fatal error would be thrown when visiting Yoast SEO admin pages while Yoast SEO for WooCommerce is active but never executed.

+#### Other

+* Removes the introductory modal for the settings page.
+* Removes the Zapier integration card.
+* Removes the Zapier post-publish slot and network admin integration toggle.
+* Sets the minimum supported WooCommerce version to 7.1.
+* Sets the minimum supported WordPress version to 6.1

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).